Edward Protheroe: Property, the Forest of Dean and the Neath Valley

 In 1812 Protheroe made a substantial purchase of coal mines and ironworks in the Forest of Dean area, from his uncle John Protheroe.
-He invested in the Severn & Wye Railway.
+He invested in the Severn and Wye Railway.
 From 1821 he bought into the Thames & Severn Canal, and around 1826 he bought the Bullo Pill Railway and mines, via the Forest of Dean Railway company that he set up.
 He opened further collieries in the area, in 1827.
 Concurrently, he was developing coal mines in the Neath Valley, at Pwllfaron near Glynneath, Derlwyn Mawr, and Blaengwrach-Cwmgwrach.

 Family

 Protheroe married in 1797 Ann Waterhouse; Edward Davis Protheroe was their son.